ISA reference page

 2. The register file

-Again, this register file is almost exactly what you made in lab 7, but 16 bits instead of 8.
+Again, this register file is exactly the same as what you made in lab 7.
 If you did that lab, you can do the same thing as you did with the ALU and copy it into your project’s Register File component.
 If you didn’t do that lab, well, you have to go do it now, because I’m not going to repeat the directions here.

 I showed how to make the register file in class, and you presumably did it on the lab too.
 Details: